-Name or part of the name of numerous individual documents in the German-speaking area.
-Examples of the other are Good Hell, Hahnhölle, Höllenberg, Hellfire, Hell's Path, Hell's Way, Cat's Hell, Long-Hell, Main hell, Muckerhölle, Ritterhölle, Schlosshölle, Schönhölle, Hell and Würzhölle.
+Name or part of the name of numerous individual documents in German-speaking countries.
+Examples of the second are Good Hell, Hahnhölle, Höllenberg, Hellfire, Hell's Path, Hell's Way, Cat's Hell, Long-Hell, Main hell, Muckerhölle, Ritterhölle, Schlosshölle, Schönhölle, Hell and Würzhölle.
 The name has less to do with the place of terror, but derives mostly from the Old High German "hero" for heap or steep slope comparable to the English "Hill" from.
-He can also point to climatically hot conditions.
+But it can also point to climatically hot conditions.

 The location was sold in 1273 by the Cologne Cathedral Chapter to the Mainz cathedral chapter.
 The south towards the Main river oriented vineyard at 75 to 100 meters above sea level with 30% Tilt covers 44 hectares of vineyards.
 The small climate is determined by the Taunus Mountains protecting from rain and wind as well as the temperature-balancing Main.
-The soils consist of loess with gravel and clay marl.
+The soil consists of loess with gravel and clay marl.
 The location also has source horizons, which arise when sliding water comes to light, which in the underground from the Taunus in the direction Rhine flows and creates a spring.
-This also includes a source summarized in Queen Victoriaberg, which belonged to the Hochheimer hell before he became an independent individual situation in honor of the English queen.
+This includes a composed source in Queen Victoriaberg, which belonged to the Hochheimer hell, before he became an independent single location in honor of the English queen.
 Especially here Riesling grown.
 Shares in the situation have for example the wineries Domdechant Werner'sches winery.
 Flick Joachim.
 Heaven Emmerich.
 Artist Gunter and Castle Schönborn,

 The oriented south-southeast to south vineyard with 30 to 60% slope covers only 1.5 hectares of vineyards on medium to deep gray slate soil with loamy proportions.
 Here only the variety Riesling is cultivated.
 The location is the sole property of the winery United Hospitals,